 For the previous two years, our Christmas activity has been to visit Lapland UK.
 Darren wanted a change last December and as Ethan loves Center Parcs we thought we would visit the Center Parcs Winter Wonderland.
 As Darren’s shift pattern meant that he would be working on both Christmas Eve and Christmas Day, we thought it would be a nice way to spend quality time together.

-We booked to go for a three night stay over the second weekend in December.
+We booked to go for a three-night stay over the second weekend in December.
 Ethan was granted the time off of school so we were able to take advantage of the full four days there.
-We had originally intended to leave after school on the Friday and come home on the Sunday night.
+We had originally intended to leave after school on Friday and come home on Sunday night.

 When we visited Center Parcs in May with our friends we discovered evening swimming.
 We would wait until after our dinner to take the children swimming.
 This meant that the pool was quieter and the children’s area wasn’t so busy.
-I was surprised at how well the children manged with the later nights.
+It was a nice surprise how well the children managed with the later nights.
 Little E also slept in quite late one morning.

 This meant that our plan on our first day was to arrive and have some lunch.
 We would then potter about until our lodge was ready and go swimming after our dinner.
 We spent our time in the playground and discovered the singing reindeer.

 When our lodge was ready we ordered our dinner and I spent my time going through the information they give you when you arrive.
 I was glad that I did this as I discovered that you can send a letter to Santa during your stay.